JPLMLIA/bitflips/README.md

-# BITFLPS: Basic Instrumentation Tool for Fault Localized Injection of Probabilistic SEUs
+# BITFLIPS: Basic Instrumentation Tool for Fault Localized Injection of Probabilistic SEUs
 Version 0.2.0

 BITFLIPS is a valgrind extension to simulate radiation-induced